Trauma Cynthia Maritato Trauma Cynthia Maritato

 How Trauma Affects the Nervous System

-Over time, this state of protection can show up in different ways.
+Over time, this protective state shows up in different ways.
 Some people feel persistently on edge, easily startled, or unable to fully relax.
 Others experience emotional numbness, shutdown, or a sense of disconnection from their bodies or surroundings.
-Sleep may become disrupted, concentration may be more difficult, and relationships may be harder to navigate.

-These patterns can also affect the body physically.
-Chronic tension, digestive changes, headaches, unexplained pain, or fatigue may emerge without a clear medical cause.
-The body is not malfunctioning.
-It is responding as if it still needs to stay alert.
+Physical symptoms often emerge.
+Trauma victims frequently experience chronic muscle tension, digestive changes, headaches, unexplained pain, or fatigue without any clear medical cause.
+This is the body responding as if it still needs to stay alert.

 Trauma Is Stored in the Body